tayruxin/tp/docs/team/tayruxin.md

 # Project: LinkMeIn

-LinkMeIn - Is a desktop address book application made for computer sciences to their internship application.
+LinkMeIn - Is a desktop address book application made for computer science to their internship application.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about